redruM0381/ATAboy/README.md

 IDEasy is a hobbyist and experimental project.
 You should be aware that:

 * Performance is significantly slower than modern USB to IDE bridges.
-We're working over USB 1.1 protocol for now.
+We're working over USB 1.1 for now.
+This can cause long mount times, especially in Windows if the disk has logical weirdness.
 * Many legacy disks use unusual geometry, and may require experimentation.
 * Not all OS disk utilities behave the same way